MWRuszczycky/shell-utl-bash/README.md

-# Bash utility scripts
+# Shell utility scripts

 ## Overview

-Collection of (half-way decent) Bash utility scripts.
+Collection of shell utility scripts written in Bash.

 ## List of scripts